"This is for my people, my culture, and our history."

-What drives someone to dominate Latin trap, reggaeton, pop, merengue, and bachata—then pivot to WWE wrestling and Hollywood films?
-Why does he refuse to stay in one lane when that lane made him a billionaire?
+What drives someone to dominate Latin trap, reggaeton, pop, merengue, and bachata, then pivot to WWE wrestling, Hollywood films, and hosting Saturday Night Live?
+Why refuse to stay in one lane when that lane made him a billionaire?

-The answer lies in understanding how Bad Bunny's mind actually works.
+The answer unlocks when you decode how Bad Bunny's mind actually works.

 TL;DR: Why Bad Bunny is an Enneagram Type 7